Foundation Models for Structural Health Monitoring: Results

 \subsubsection{UC2}

-Table \ref{tab:algorithm_comparison} reports the results obtained on UC2 for light and heavy vehicles.
+Table \ref{tab:algorithm_comparison} reports the results in terms of these metrics obtained on UC2 for light and heavy vehicles.
 Considering the latter, we outperform the best baseline models from~\cite{burrello2022traffic} (SVR and RF) in all metrics.
 However, our foundation model reduces the MSE by 3.2x, the MAE by 1.3x, and improves the R$^2$ of +0.06.
-We impute this to the increased capacity of our foundation model, which permits to better leverage the non-linear and higher-order interactions within acceleration data that correlate with traffic flow, while current SoA machine learning methods exhibit limitations in capturing these intricate relationships.
-Additionally, notice how there is no single best SoA model, while our approach convincingly overcomes them all in every considered metric.
+We impute this to the increased capacity of our foundation model in combination with the transformer architecture, which permits to better leverage the non-linear and higher-order interactions within acceleration data that correlate with traffic flow, while current SoA machine learning methods exhibit limitations in capturing these intricate relationships.
+Noteworthy, the other deep learning architectures tested do not attain satisfactory performance, being inferior to classical machine learning algorithms Additionally, notice how there is no single best SoA model, while our approach convincingly overcomes them all in every considered metric.
 For the prediction of the light vehicle traffic, our foundation model outperforms the SoA in terms of MSE (1.6x reduction) and R$^2$ (+0.06) and is the second best in terms of MAE (1.03x increase over the best baseline model, the RF).
 Importantly, having a significantly lower MSE and a slightly higher MAE means that our approach does not output predictions that are far off the ground truth, as the quadratic function of the MSE penalizes major mistakes.
 Thus, it could be more amenable for a real-world deployment than the baseline RF.

 Figure~\ref{fig:roccaprebalza_regression} plots the ground truth target variable against our model's predictions to further highlight our approach's effectiveness.
 As shown, most predictions are close to the target without noticeable outliers.
 The black line represents the ideal prediction, where true values exactly correspond to the predicted values.
 The coloured straight lines correspond to the linear interpolation of the predicted samples, while the light-coloured area corresponds to the 99.5\% confidence interval of the interpolation.
 For the heavy vehicle case, the confidence interval almost overlaps with the ideal prediction across traffic conditions (i.e., x-axis values), further validating the effectiveness of our approach in this scenario.
 For light vehicles, when facing high traffic, the model's confidence interval slightly deviates from the ideal prediction, underestimating the traffic on the viaduct.
 This may be a consequence of the lower weight of light vehicles.
 The latter generate vibrations with lower amplitudes on the viaduct, where vibrations caused by multiple vehicles can be easily mistaken for a single vehicle in light traffic.
 Further, the model is biased towards lower-value TLE estimations, given the scarcity of high-traffic window samples.